-This approach moves the existing code to a new platform with some reshaping of the code but retaining the current code structure, features, and functions.
+This approach moves the existing code to a new platform, reshaping the code but retaining the current code structure, features, and functions.

-One step further, refactoring optimizes the code and makes changes to the code structure (restructure) to remove some of the technical debt that leads to legacy software issues, which could be outdated libraries, frameworks, code, or incomplete or inefficient features.
+One step further, refactoring optimizes the code.
+It changes the code structure (restructure) to remove some of the technical debt that leads to legacy software issues, such as outdated libraries, frameworks, code, or incomplete or inefficient features.

-To rearchitect a legacy application is to significantly alter the code to shift it to a new architecture with greater capabilities.
+To rearchitect a legacy application is to significantly alter the code to shift it to a new architecture with more excellent capabilities.